From Brady and Rodgers to Watson and Mahomes, NFL is entering a golden age of QB play

 [For NFL teams, the most valuable asset isn’t a great QB.
 It’s a young, cheap one.]

 While rules changes have afforded more quarterbacks the health to stay in the league, they’ve also made it easier for quarterbacks entering the league to learn and find success.
 Seven teams started a quarterback in his first three seasons Sunday, and all but Nathan Peterman of the Buffalo Bills stands a reasonable chance to become a long-term answer with short-term success.
 That doesn’t count the Philadelphia Eagles and Carson Wentz, one of the league’s emerging stars who is still recovering from a knee injury.
-Philadelphia started Nick Foles, a backup most of his career who led the team to the Super Bowl last season, winning the game’s MVP award, in his place for Thursday’s opener.
+In his place for last Thursday’s opener, Philadelphia started Nick Foles, a backup most of his career who led the team to the Super Bowl last season, winning the game’s MVP award.

 A shift in coaching philosophies has helped the young cohort, too.
 Coaches have been more willing to adopt concepts borrowed from the college game — including up-tempo pace, aggressive spread formations and run-pass options — and suit schemes to fit quarterbacks.
 The Los Angeles Rams’ Jared Goff looked like a bust during his rookie year under Jeff Fisher, but playing for Sean McVay in his second season, he suddenly morphed into a franchise pillar while leading one of the league’s most potent offenses.
 Trubisky has a chance to undergo a similar upgrade, having traded John Fox for Matt Nagy, a progressive Andy Reid disciple who was hired by General Manager Ryan Pace for the primary purpose of helping Trubisky succeed.